List of Marvel Comics characters: B: Mike Columbus

-Powers and abilities

-Upon absorbing the Alpha Stone, Basil Elks possessed enhanced physical strength, reflexes, and stamina.
-The Basilisk's main offensive weapon were his eye beams, which could be concussive force (these could also be directed at the ground for limited flight) or energy that manipulated temperature (to boiling or freezing extremes) or molecules.
-Upon absorbing the Omega Stone, Basilisk's powers increased to their full extent, allowing him to generate volcanoes worldwide, including in the Savage Land and New York City.

-Wayne Gifford was a normal human until becoming the Basilisk, a large humanoid reptile.
-The creature possesses superhuman strength and agility, and a paralyzing stare.
-The Basilisk's one weakness is its reflection, which serves as a reminder of its former state.

-Mike Columbus possesses an overly-fleshy head devoid of all features except for sunken ears, a slit-like mouth, and a single centered eye socket.
+Mike Columbus possesses a fleshy head devoid of all features except for sunken ears, a slit-like mouth, and a single centered eye socket.
 A camera-like device is located in this socket that allows the Basilisk to control his superhuman mutant ability to emit a pulse of high-frequency strobe light from his brain.
 The light paralyzes any sentient being that views it, while the length of the effect varies depending upon the willpower of the onlooker.